 Measuring the Distance

-Treadmills measure distance to provide you with one method to track and improve your fitness.
+Treadmills measure distance to provide you with a way to track and improve your fitness.
 If you want to increase your fitness level, you need to continuously challenge your body.
 There are several ways to do this.
-You can run for longer periods of time, run faster, or run farther.
+You can run longer, faster or farther.
 The distance data on a treadmill tells you if you're running farther.

 Significance of Distance